 Dealing with allergy symptoms at work has always been a challenge.
-In recent years, sniffling at work is sure to raise an extra eyebrow or two.
-You may be surprised to know that allergies are one of the most common reasons adults miss work, especially during seasons when allergens are at their peak.
+In recent years, sniffling at work will raise an extra eyebrow or two.
+You may be surprised to know that allergies are one of the most common reasons adults miss work.
+This is especially true during seasons when allergens are at their peak.
 Here are a few ways to manage your allergies while in the workplace.

 Identify Workplace Allergies

-The first step to managing your allergies while you are in the workplace or anywhere is to know what they are.
+The first step to managing your allergies is to know what they are.
 You can identify exactly what you are allergic to by taking allergy tests from a certified specialist.
 Once you have an accurate assessment of your allergies, you can determine a plan for how to minimize your exposure to them.

 Start to think about where you encounter your allergies most, at home or at work.
 Once you have accurately identified your allergies, you can make a plan for how to minimize your exposure to them in different areas, including the workplace.